Travel advice for Jamaica

 Jamaica’s climate means hot sun year-round, but the weather is at its most appealing during the peak tourist season (mid-Dec to mid-April), when rainfall is lowest and the heat is tempered by cooling trade winds known as the “Doctor Breeze”, worth considering when deciding the best time to visit.
 Nights can get chilly during this period, and you’ll probably want to bring a sweater.
 Things get noticeably hotter during the summer and, particularly in September and October, the humidity can become oppressive.
 September is also the most threatening month of the annual hurricane season, which runs officially from June 1 to October 31.

 Prices and crowds are at their highest during peak season, when the main attractions and beaches get pretty busy.
-Outside this period everywhere is quieter and, though the main resorts throb with life pretty much year-round and the summer school holidays see an upsurge in visitor arrivals, less popular tourist areas like Port Antonio and Treasure Beach can feel a little lifeless.
+Outside this period everywhere is quieter and, though the main resorts throb with life pretty much year-round and the summer school vacations see an upsurge in visitor arrivals, less popular tourist areas like Port Antonio and Treasure Beach can feel a little lifeless.

-The good news is that hotel prices everywhere fall by up to 25 percent, there are more bargains to be had in every field of activity and a number of festivals – including the massive annual Reggae Sumfest – inject some summertime zip.
+The good news is that hotel prices everywhere fall by up to 25 percent, there are more bargains to be had in every field of activity and a number of festivals – including the massive annual Reggae Sumfest – inject some summertime zipper.

 From regional food festivals to massive music concerts, Jamaica plays host to a huge variety of annual events, with as many geared towards tourists as they are to locals.
-We’ve detailed the main and most interesting events here, but for comprehensive listings, visit the website of the JTB (visitjamaica.com) for details of each year’s programme.
+We’ve detailed the main and most interesting events here, but for comprehensive listings, visit the website of the JTB (visitjamaica.com) for details of each year’s program.

-Throughout the year, the Jamaican Cultural Development Commission stages various events centred around traditional Jamaican song, dance and the arts, with the Festival Song Competition Finals at the Ranny Williams Entertainment Centre in Kingston being one of the highlights; see jcdc.gov.jm for full details.
+Throughout the year, the Jamaican Cultural Development Commission stages various events centred around traditional Jamaican song, dance and the arts, with the Festival Song Competition Finals at the Ranny Williams Entertainment Center in Kingston being one of the highlights; see jcdc.gov.jm for full details.

 Accompong Maroon Festival Accompong, St Elizabeth.
 All-day celebration of the 1739 Maroon peace treaty, held on January 6.
 Food and craft stalls, drumming, traditional dancing, speeches and a sound-system dance till dawn.